AVAILABLE ON DVD

 El Topo seemed to have a few weak scenes suffering from poor editing and even lack of interest.
-I noticed nothing of this in The Holy Mountain, which leads me to believe that Jodorowsky intended those scenes to be weak, nothing would surprise me with this director.
-Each scene in The Holy Mountain is essential, each scene leads perfectly into the next, and I don’t think there was one scene I could have done without.
+I noticed nothing of this in The Holy Mountain, which leads me to believe that Jodorowsky intended those scenes to be weak; nothing would surprise me with this director.
+Each scene in The Holy Mountain is essential, each one leads perfectly into the next, and I don’t think there was one that I couldn’t have done without.
 Rafael Corkidi’s cinematography is suitably vibrant and colourful until the final section, where it uses a more muted and realistic pallet.
-He really does help make The Holy Mountain look much more expensive than it is.
+He really does help make this film look much more expensive than it is.
 As with the two previous Jodorowksy films, the music, some of it by Jodorowsky himself, is a strange but appropriate mixture of gypsy-type dances [with one here that I noticed was later reused in Santa Sangre] and odd ambient soundscapes, with the addition here of a rock element.
 Gonzalo Gavira’s astonishing use of sound was noticed by a certain William Friedkin who got him to do similarly great work on The Exorcist.
 The acting simply does the job and no more, but certainly isn’t poor.
 I’m a little uneasy about Jodorowksy’s ongoing fascination with castration, but If there is anything I didn’t like, it’s a sequence with lots of dead birds.
-Once again, Jodorowsky felt the need to kill a shitload of animals-what the hell’s he got against them?
+Once again, Jodorowsky felt the need to kill a shitload of animals.
+What the hell’s he got against them?
 Then again, they looked a bit fake this time.
 Maybe they weren’t real at all.
 In any case, I just don’t want to think about it anymore!

-I believe The Holy Mountain is the finest film I’ve seen [for the first time] in several years, and yet I’m well aware that it really is ‘fringe’ cinema, in the sense that only a small number of people will ever get anything from that, let alone as much as I did.
-Perhaps it’s just a load of drugged up rubbish that means nothing, but I personally think there’s a tremendous amount of things going on in this movie.
+Despite that, I believe that The Holy Mountain is the finest film I’ve seen [for the first time] in several years, and yet I’m well aware that it really is ‘fringe’ cinema, in the sense that only a small number of people will ever get anything from that, let alone as much as I did.
+Perhaps it is really just a load of drugged up rubbish that means nothing, but I personally think there’s a tremendous amount of things going on in it.
 Even if there isn’t, it shows an artist straining at the boundaries of cinema, pushing and pushing.
 It gives me the feeling that perhaps filmmakers have only just scratched the surface of what can be done with cinema.
 Wow!
 What a film and what an experience!